UniversalDependencies/docs/_cs-overview/tokenization.md

   Some special cases worth mentioning:
   * An abbreviation marked by a period, as in *atd.* “etc.”, becomes two tokens, *<b>atd</b>* and *<b>.</b>*.
 The same holds for ordinal numbers *(<b>1.</b>)*
   * A compound containing a hyphen becomes three tokens (two words and the hyphen), as in *česko-slovenský* “Czech-Slovak”, *česko-německý* “Czech-German” or *německo-český* “German-Czech”.
+    In these cases, the first token is a special form of adjective that never occurs independently.
+    Compounds without a hyphen are not split, thus _středopravý_ “right-centrist” is one token but _středo-pravý_ would be three tokens.
+    Another common case of splitting-on-hyphen is the conjunction _li_ “if”, attached to verbs as in _bude-li_ “if will be”.
   * Exception: Decimal numbers are normalized (the Czech decimal comma is converted to the English decimal point) and kept as one token, e.g. *<b>2.1</b>*.
 * Most of the time, every punctuation character constitutes a token of its own.
 Thus *<b>...</b>* will become three tokens.

+Rozdělování je v tomto případě výhodné kvůli statistickým modelům, ale není nezbytné pro zachycení syntaxe.
+V PDT se to tak nicméně tradičně dělá.
+Je vhodné na to upozornit, protože tím dostáváme jinak neexistující tvar přídavného jména "česko-", "německo-" atd., který potřebuje svou vlastní morfologickou značku.
+Složeniny bez spojovníku ("středopravý") se nerozdělují.

 ## Words and Tokens